ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ty as when her Creator commanded lier tc
 be.
 Tiie heavens shall he as bright ovei
 our graves as they are now around our paths
 I The world will have the same attractions